Adopted in November 2018

 a/ The Executive Committee whose duties shall be as described in the Executive Committee Bylaw.

-c/ The Budget and Finance Committee which shall be chaired by the Treasurer and perform the following duties at a minimum plus any others assigned by either the Board or the Executive Committee:
+c/ The Budget and Finance Committee which shall be chaired by the Treasurer, include the President-elect as a voting member, and perform the following duties at a minimum plus any others assigned by either the Board or the Executive Committee:

 1/ Periodically review the financial well-being of NJSPE and make recommendations to the Board consistent with recognized association financial practices;

-2/ Prepare an annual budget for review by the Board for use of NJSPE receipts – including member dues, taking into account plans submitted by Subordinate Entities directly or through the Executive Committee;
+2/ Prepare an annual budget for review by the Board for use of NJSPE receipts – including member dues, taking into account plans submitted by Subordinate Entities through the President-elect;

 3/ Review the income and expenditures of NJSPE on a quarterly basis and make recommendations to the Board when remedial action is warranted.